th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Other-Functions.md

 - `564.
 EndGame`
 - Immediately ends the currently running game and returns to the start screen.
-- nShowEndGameGui: Set TRUE to display the death gui.
+- nShowEndGameGui: Set TRUE to display the death [GUI](GFF-File-Format#gui-graphical-user-interface).

 - `nShowEndGameGui`: int (default: `1`)